 Spring Break is here again.
 The kids are off school for a week, and they’re longing to make it a real vacation.
 But Disney World or the Grand Canyon just aren’t in your budget this year.
 Don’t worry.
-Here we present seven ideas to enjoy Spring Break on a budget, and make it special for the kids.
+Here we present 7 inexpensive family activities so you can enjoy Spring Break, stay on a budget, and make it special for the kids.

 Read Related: Balancing Work & the Kids’ Spring Break

-This is my all-time favorite.
+3. Visit family.
+This is my all-time favorite of the inexpensive family activities.
 When we’re low on cash and we have time off, we visit the children’s grandparents, aunts and uncles.
 Everyone gets to bond and our kids get to be in a different environment.
 And best of all, we get free room and board!

 Remember, the fun is in being together and doing things outside of the daily routine.
 If you can’t come up with ideas, there are plenty of websites out there to help you devise wacky and fun activities for the whole family.
 But whatever you do this spring break, remember to relax and enjoy the company of your kids.
 It’s vacation, after all!